cloudflare/cloudflare-docs-engine/src/content/tutorials/authorize-users-with-auth0/index.md

 2. Configure your `wrangler.toml` to associate your Workers script with a zone

 Associating a configured zone from your Cloudflare account is covered in the section [“Configure for deploying to a registered domain”](/learning/getting-started#optional-configure-for-deploying-to-a-registered-domain) section of [Getting started](/learning/getting-started).
-In the “Publish” section of this guide, we’ll cover how to configure the file `wrangler.toml` to deploy to workers.dev — make sure you read the [Gettinst started](/learning/getting-started#optional-configure-for-deploying-to-a-registered-domain) linked above so you can understand how these approaches differ.
+In the “Publish” section of this guide, we’ll cover how to configure the file `wrangler.toml` to deploy to workers.dev — make sure you read the [Getting started](/learning/getting-started#optional-configure-for-deploying-to-a-registered-domain) linked above so you can understand how these approaches differ.

 In particular, you’ll need to ensure that you have `zone_id` and `route` keys in your `wrangler.toml`, and `workers_dev` disabled.
 You may also choose to entirely remove the `[site]` block from your `wrangler.toml`, which will stop `wrangler` from uploading the contents of your project’s `public` folder to Workers KV: